-Compared to other advanced economies the UK is forecast to be broadly similar to the average for advanced economies, as a % of GDP in 2016.
-Its gross debt is forecast to be below the average for advanced economies as a % of GDP but its net debt is forecast to be above the average.
+In 2017 UK government borrowing is forecast to be broadly similar to the average for advanced economies, as a % of GDP.
+The UK’s gross debt is forecast to be below the average for advanced economies as a % of GDP but its net debt is forecast to be above the average.

 Structural, or cyclically-adjusted, borrowing is that part of borrowing which is unrelated to the economic cycle.
 It represents “underlying” borrowing or the element of borrowing which will remain even when economies move out of recession.
 Structural borrowing cannot be measured directly but is estimated based on a judgement about how far the actual level of output differs from its trend level.
 Making these estimates is by no means straightforward so estimates of the structural deficit must be treated with caution.

 The IMF estimates that the UK’s structural deficit will be 2.8% of potential GDP in 2017.
 While only four countries have a larger forecast structural deficit than the UK’s, the UK’s structural deficit is broadly similar to the average for advanced economies.

 UK gross debt is forecast to reach 89.5% of GDP in 2017.
 This is lower than the average amongst advanced economies of 105.3%.
 Japan’s gross debt is forecast to reach 240.3% of GDP in 2017.